UMS 25x10.5x5.5x8 / N38 - conical magnetic holder

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices and other modern machines.
+- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: